Caring For The Widow: Financial Advisors' Daily Digest

 Maybe this widow was terribly frightened of risk, a not uncommon issue.
 Maybe without the advisor's help, she'd have had all her money in CDs and done (a tad) worse.
 Maybe he helped her budget her income and investments so that she could get by, and without that help she'd be in much worse shape.
 This is all possible.

-On the other hand, the reason why the above facts don't register positively is because with a portfolio of that small size, if she was paying commissions, it's hard to see how she would not have done better in an S&P 500 index fund or well diversified mutual fund, which would have been equivalent to the large-cap stocks she held.
+On the other hand, the reason why the above facts don't register positively is because with a portfolio of that small size, if she was paying commissions, it's hard to see how she would not have done better in an S&P 500 index fund or well-diversified mutual fund, which would have been equivalent to the large-cap stocks she held.
 Were her funds invested thusly, she'd have had something close to $50,000 more in that 10-year window.

 Back to the first hand, optimizing the numbers can be the wrong approach with a widow, or with any client.
 Human beings don't always want the solution displayed on a software program.
 A new widow, especially, wants a sympathetic advisor who understands her situation and the pace she's able to move at.